Stream-Disk Shocks as the Origins of Peak Light in Tidal Disruption Events: Circularization

-We perform a post-hoc check on whether this assumption has affected our results in ED Fig. \ref{fig:Mr}, where we show the amount of mass that is accumulated within different radial cuts.
-As we see from this figure, only a small amount of matter is ever present in radii $r \le h$; by the end of the simulation at $t\approx 65$ days, roughly $M_{\rm sm}\approx 2\times 10^{-3} M_\odot$ is enclosed within the smoothing radius.
-If we generously assume that $100\%$ of this matter accreted with a radiative efficiency of $\eta=0.05$, then its time-averaged luminosity over 65 days would be $\approx 10^{43.5}~{\rm erg~s}^{-1}$, almost an order of magnitude less than our final peak luminosity of $\approx 10^{44.3}~{\rm erg~s}^{-1}$.
-We therefore conclude that our neglect of orbital dynamics at small radii is not affecting our leading-order outcomes, but is nonetheless a weakness that may alter some quantitative conclusions.
-This neglect would not be appropriate for a more relativistic TDE (either a high-$\beta$ disruption around a $10^6 M_\odot$ SMBH, or a low-$\beta$ disruption around a larger SMBH, and it will likewise become inadequate at later times for the TDE we have simulated, when more stellar debris eventually dissipates enough energy to circularize.
+In summary, our neglect of orbital dynamics at small radii is not affecting our leading-order outcomes, but is nonetheless a weakness that may alter some quantitative conclusions.
+This neglect would not be appropriate for a more relativistic TDE (either a high-$\beta$ disruption around a $10^6 M_\odot$ SMBH, or a low-$\beta$ disruption around a larger SMBH), and it will likewise become inadequate at later times for the TDE we have simulated, when more stellar debris eventually dissipates enough energy to circularize.
 However, it appears reasonable for timescales corresponding to the peak of the optical/UV light curve in typical TDEs, as we have simulated here.

 In the main text, we have presented various lines of evidence suggesting a gradual transition between two different dissipation zones.
-At early times, dissipation appears (by examination of Fig. \ref{fig:projection}) to be dominated by internal shocks near and slightly downstream from the point of maximum compression at pericenter.
+At early times, dissipation appears (by examination of Fig. \ref{fig:projection}) to be dominated by internal shocks near and slightly downstream from the point of maximum compression at pericenter, akin to the nozzle shock seen to play a large role in IMBH TDEs\cite{Shiokawa+15}.
 This early-time dissipation site is relatively weak, leading to circularization efficiencies $\chi \lesssim 0.2$.
 However, at late times (after $t \approx 50-55$ days), the locus of dissipation shifts to a larger, more spatially extended region, apparently driven by shocks between returning debris streams and an eccentric disk of partially circularized material.